whatsmate/whatsmate.github.io/api-reference.md

 ## Demo App

-Check out the [telegram-demos](https://github.com/whatsmate/telegram-demos) repository to see how the APIs are called
+Check out the [telegram-demos](https://github.com/whatsmate/telegram-demos) repository to see how the APIs are called.

 ### 1. Check the status of the Telegram gateway